hermh4cks/Write-ups/Methodology/Network/README.md

 # "--version-intensity 0" will make nmap only test the most probable
 nmap -sU -sV --version-intensity 0 -F -n 199.66.11.53/24
 ```

+## SCTP Port Discovery

+# Discovering Hosts from inside the network